 While most websites have adapted to a responsive design already, several websites haven’t switched to it yet.
 As a result, the content is not shown properly across all devices, especially on mobile devices.

-According to a GoodFirms survey, 73.1% of web designers believe non-responsiveness is one of the prime reasons causing visitors to leave a site.
+According to a GoodFirms survey, 73.1% of web design companies and designers believe non-responsiveness is one of the prime reasons causing visitors to leave a site.
 We bet you don’t want your visitors to poorly perceive your brand and quit your website because of that.
 So always choose a template that is responsive and mobile-friendly.

 How to Check Website Responsiveness?

 There are several ways to find out if your template is responsive:

 i.
 Open the theme’s demo page and toggle previews on different devices.